imjihuan/fuego/docs/rst_src/Fuego_Developer_Notes.rst

  * Launch method: Fuego uses the Jenkins option "Launch slave via execution of command on the Master"
-   The command is "java -jar /fuego-core/engine/slave.jar"
+   The command is "java -jar /fuego-core/slave.jar"

-     * NOTE: slave.jar comes from jta-core git repository, under engine/slave.jar
+     * NOTE: slave.jar comes from fuego-core git repository, under slave.jar

 The fuego-core directory structure is: ::